ikeronx/bookie_app/README.md

 #### What I learned:
 - The basics of localStorage by using the Mozilla documentation and also about JSON _stringify_ and _parse_ methods which made handling the data extremely easy.
-- How use Object Constructors to reduce the code.
+- How to use Object Constructors to reduce the code.
 - Better knowledge of Javascript.

 ## Built with